 - Member Organizations shall only be elected or re-elected following a recommendation from a commissioner and majority vote by the FAC.

-- Petitions will be available at the Franklinton Library from July 1st to August 31st.
-Petitions will be due the Tuesday after Labor Day.
+- Petitions will be available at the Franklinton Library from June 1st to July 31st.
+Petitions will be due the first Tuesday in August.

 - Candidates must be 18 or over and a current resident of Franklinton.